nodemailer/nodemailer-web/content/about/index.md

 ##### Example

-This is a complete example to send an email with plaintext and HTML body
+This is a complete example to send an email with plain text and HTML body

 ```javascript
 const nodemailer = require('@nodemailer/pro');